Collecting Tolkien Books

 Finding even a well-read copy of The Devil's Coach Horses (a discussion on a point of Anglo-Saxon translation) in the 1925 Review of English Studies Volume 1 Number 3 is going to be very hard due to the fragile nature of the object.
 And if you find one up for sale be ready to pay a lot of money.

-Most people however, whilst admiring Tolkien's academic achievements, are primarily interested in The Hobbit and The Lord of the Rings.
+Most people however, whilst admiring tolkien's academic achievements, are primarily interested in The Hobbit and The Lord of the Rings.
 And since the last couple of years, Peter Jackson's movies have added an enormous amount of 'new' Tolkien collectors who are all eager to get their hands on as much precious Tolkien as possible.
 This of course changed the prices of collectible Tolkien books.

 If you plan to collect the best known First Editions of The Hobbit (Allen & Unwin - 1937), The Fellowship of The Ring (Allen & Unwin, 1954), The Two Towers (Allen & Unwin, 1954), The Return of The King (Allen & Unwin, 1955) in fine or near-fine condition, you are going to need really a lot of money.
 For The Lord of the Rings, around €10,000-€17,000, and for a nice copy of The Hobbit, somewhere in the €20,000.
 Signed copies are extremely hard to find and the prices can go from € 2.000 up to € 150.000 depending on the provenance, association and especially the state of the book(s).